 - Reach: The number of people who have seen any content associated with your page or profile is your reach.

-- Followers: This is the amount of people you have on your profile who have clicked your “Follow” button and see your content in their feeds regularly.
+- Followers: This is the number of people you have on your profile who have clicked your “Follow” button and see your content in their feeds regularly.

 - Impressions: This is the number of times a post from your profile or page is seen, whether or not your audience members click on it.
 This is often what happens when someone is scrolling through their newsfeed, but not clicking on anything.